erispoe/GCorpusAnalytics/README.md

 - TimeInterval: interval in years (minimum 1 for one query per year)
 - Language: only “en” at the moment
 - Outfile: name of the csv file to export
+- NullThreshold: all results inferior or equal to this threshold will be re-queried multiple times to reduce risk of errors
 - Expressions: list of expressions to query for every date interval.
 Keep in mind that these can include Google valid search operators.

 For instance, for a Google Books query: